 President Ronald Reagan had a Russian proverb he liked to use when discussing relations with the Soviet Union: “Trust but verify.”
-I would suggest this philosophy should also apply regarding anyone in a position of authority over vulnerable children with special needs -- particularly autism.
-We need systems of verification to ensure against malfeasance, rather than only trust that people will always do the right thing when charged with responsibility over an autistic child.
+I would suggest this philosophy should also apply regarding anyone in a position of authority over vulnerable children with special needs –, particularly autism.
+We need systems of verification to ensure against malfeasance, rather than the only trust that people will always do the right thing when charged with responsibility over an autistic child.
 The disgusting revelation regarding what recently happened to a child with autism in a segregated classroom is a case in point.

 Here’s the update:

 A ten year old child was bullied by his special needs teachers in a classroom that was designed to teach children with autism!
 This behavior was uncovered by a smart father who wired his child with a recording device and thereby discovered the horrendous daily torment his child was experiencing.
 The father, Stuart Chaifetz, created a video and posted it on youtube to expose the disgusting practice which occurred in the Cherry Hill School District in New Jersey.

 Chaifetz, is attempting to clean up the school district and rightly so!
 His goal is to pass legislation that requires teachers to be fired immediately upon discovery of bullying behavior.
 He has a petition that he’d like people to sign [Petition is now closed]

 I’d like to suggest that this does not go far enough.
 What is required in my view, is systemic change.
 The failure here is not about people, but rather, about a system where there are no checks and safeguards to protect disabled children.